WeMakeDevs/classroom-monitor-bot/docs/CONTRIBUTING.md

 - Capitalize the subject line and each paragraph
 - Use the imperative mood in the subject line
 - Use the body to explain what changes you have made and why you made them.
-- Do not assume the reviewer understands what the original problem was, ensure you add it.
+- Do not assume the reviewer understands what the original problem was, ensure you add it
 - Do not think your code is self-explanatory
 - Follow the commit convention defined by your team